 Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
-The overall project purpose is the disposal of dredged material from maintenance dredging from Woodley Island Marina.
+The overall project purpose is to carry out maintenance dredging within the Harbor in order to restore navigable project design depths to allow vessels to safely navigate in and out of the Harbor and to dispose of the dredged material in an environmentally sound manner.